An introduction to Canva's app development platform.

 Canva's app development platform lets anyone create apps that add features to Canva.
 Apps can import content into Canva, export content out of Canva, apply effects to images, and more.

 This documentation explains everything you need to know about creating apps.

 Canva doesn't have a REST API for automating interactions with Canva via HTTP requests, but it's something we're looking into.
 If you'd like to be notified about any developments or request a specific feature for the API, click here to register your interest.

-Canva's app development platform has a lot of features and a lot of documentation.
-This section provides an overview of how the documentation is organized.
+Canva's app development platform has a lot of features and, as a result, a lot of documentation.
+The documentation is organized into the following sections:

-Platform concepts - Explanations of the platform's essential concepts, such as the difference between apps and extensions, and how to create new versions of apps.
+- Platform concepts - Explanations of the platform's essential concepts, such as the difference between apps and extensions, and how to create new versions of apps.

-Distribution - Guidelines, requirements, and advice for developing and releasing an app that Canva's users will love.
+- Distribution - Guidelines, requirements, and advice for developing and releasing an app that Canva's users will love.

 - Client API - Reference documentation for frontend APIs.
 Unless otherwise specified, these APIs are available to all extensions that require frontend development.

 - Server API - Reference documentation for backend APIs.
 Most of this documentation is only relevant to specific extensions, but some of it applies to multiple extensions (for example, the authentication endpoints are relevant to content and publish extensions).